What is the RSR?

 Recognition of your achievement

-After you have earned your RSR, you'll receive an official certificate to display in your home or office.
-Your RSR gets recognition in the Journal of Court Reporting and on NCRA's website.
-NCRA membership also includes a complimentary listing in the NCRA Sourcebook.
+After you have earned your certification, you'll receive an official NCRA certificate to display in your home or office.
+Your certification also gets recognition in the Journal of Court Reporting and on NCRA's website.
+NCRA membership also includes a complimentary listing in NCRA PROLink.